opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 ## <a name="definitions"></a>Definitions

 ##### <a name="definitionsStandard"></a>Standard
 The set of shared rules used by different agents to describe an entity or process of common interest.
-The agents that follow the standard limit their autonomy conforming to the set of shared rules in order to facilitate cooperation between them through interoperability.
+The agents that follow the standard limit their autonomy by conforming to the set of shared rules to facilitate cooperation between them through interoperability.

 ##### <a name="definitionsSpecification"></a>Standard Specification
 The formal description of the rules that form a [standard](#definitionsStandard).
-A standard can have multiple specification versions associated to it.
-Sometime the words standard and specification are used as synonymous.
+A standard can have multiple specification versions associated with it.
+Sometimes the words standard and specification are used as synonymous.

 ##### <a name="definitionsDefinition"></a>Standard Definition
 The description of one specific entity or process created using and conforming to the set of rules formally described in the [standard specification](#definitionsSpecification)

 ##### <a name="definitionsDataProduct"></a>Data Product
 The smallest unit that can be independently deployed and managed in a data architecture (i.e. architectural quantum).
-It is composed by all the structural components that it requires to do its function: metadata, data, code, policies that govern the data and its dependencies to infrastructure.
+It is composed of all the structural components that it requires to do its function: metadata, data, code, policies that govern the data and its dependencies to infrastructure.
 Each data product has a clear identifier, a version number and an owner.

 ##### <a name="definitionsDataProductPorts"></a>Data Product Ports
 The interfaces exposed to external agents by a [data product](#definitionsDataProduct).
-Each port expose a service or set of correlated services.
-These are the five types of port supported by a [data product](#definitionsDataProduct):
+Each port exposes a service or set of correlated services.
+These are the five types of ports supported by a [data product](#definitionsDataProduct):

 - **<a name="definitionsDataProductPortsInput"></a>Input port(s):** an input port describes a set of services exposed by a data product to collect its source data and makes it available for further internal transformation.
-An input port can receive data from one ore more upstream sources in a push (i.e. asynchronous subscription) or pop mode (i.e. synchronous query).
+An input port can receive data from one or more upstream sources in a push (i.e. asynchronous subscription) or pop mode (i.e. synchronous query).
 Each data product may have one or more input ports.
 - **<a name="definitionsDataProductPortsOutput"></a>Output port(s):** an output port describes a set of services exposed by a data product to share the generated data in a way that can be understood and trusted.
 Each data product may have one or more output ports.
-- **<a name="definitionsDataProductPortsDiscovery"></a>Discovery port(s):** a discovery port describes a set of services exposed by a data product to provide information about its static role in the overall architecture like purpose, structure, location, etc..
-Each data product may have one or multiple discovery ports.
+- **<a name="definitionsDataProductPortsDiscovery"></a>Discovery port(s):** a discovery port describes a set of services exposed by a data product to provide information about its static role in the overall architecture like purpose, structure, location, etc. Each data product may have one or multiple discovery ports.
-- **<a name="definitionsDataProductPortsObservability"></a>Observability port(s):** an observability port describes a set of services exposed by a data product to provide information about its dynamic behaviour in the overall architecture like logs, traces, audit trails, metrics, etc..
-Each data product may have one or more observability ports.
+- **<a name="definitionsDataProductPortsObservability"></a>Observability port(s):** an observability port describes a set of services exposed by a data product to provide information about its dynamic behavior in the overall architecture like logs, traces, audit trails, metrics, etc. Each data product may have one or more observability ports.
 - **<a name="definitionsDataProductPortsControl"></a>Control port(s):** a control port describes a set of services exposed by a data product to configure local policies or perform highly privileged governance operations.
 Each data product may have one or more control ports.

 The [data product descriptor specification](definitionsDpdsSpecification) uses the following concepts of *promises theory* to formally describe the set of services exposed by each port regardless of the specific type:

-- **<a name="definitionsDataProductPortsPromises"></a>Promises:** Through promises the data product declares the intent of the port.
-Promises are not a guarantee of the outcome but the data product will behave accordingly to them in order to realize its intent.
+- **<a name="definitionsDataProductPortsPromises"></a>Promises**:** Through promises, the data product declares the intent of the port.
+Promises are not a guarantee of the outcome but the data product will behave accordingly to them to realize its intent.
 The more a data product keeps its promises over time and the more trustworthy it is.
 Thus, the more trustworthy a data product is the more potential consumers are likely to use it.
 Trust is based on the verification of how good a data product was in the past in keeping its promises.
-This verification should be automated by the underlying platform and synthetized in a *trust score* shared with all potential consumers.
-Example of promises are: description of services' API, SLO, deprecation policy, etc..
+This verification should be automated by the underlying platform and synthesized in a *trust score* shared with all potential consumers.
+Examples of promises are descriptions of services, API, SLO, deprecation policy, etc.
-- **<a name="definitionsDataProductPortsExpectations"></a>Expectations:** Through expectations the data product declares how it wants the port to be used by its consumers.
+- **<a name="definitionsDataProductPortsExpectations"></a>Expectations**:** Through expectations, the data product declares how it wants the port to be used by its consumers.
 Expectations are the inverse of promises.
 They are a way to explicitly state what promises the data product would like consumers to make regarding how they will use the port.
-Example of expectations are: intended usage, intended audience, etc..
+Examples of expectations are intended usage, intended audience, etc.
-- **<a name="definitionsDataProductPortsContracts"></a>Contracts:** Through contracts the data product declares promises and expectations that must be respected by the data product and its consumers.
+- **<a name="definitionsDataProductPortsContracts"></a>Contracts**:** Through contracts, the data product declares promises and expectations that must be respected by the data product and its consumers.
 A contract is an explicit agreement between the data product and its consumers.
 It is used to group all the promises and expectations that if not respected can generate penalties like monetary sanctions or interruption of service.
-Example of contracts are: terms of conditions, SLA, billing policy, etc..
+Examples of contracts are terms of conditions, SLA, billing policy, etc.

 The governance can use these concepts to standardize the definition of these interfaces across all data products, while the platform can use them to provide the mechanisms to implement the described services in a compliant way.